Vheissu/neblio-api/README.md

 # neblio-api
 A Node.js wrapper API for interacting with a Neblio wallet/daemon and safely exposing RPC calls as endpoints.

+## What is this?

+If you are wanting to build an app on Neblio, you'll get to a point where you'll need to work with a daemon or wallet, making calls to it and interacting with the blockchain itself.
+Neblio provide some API endpoints you can already use, this package is for low-level blockchain calls.

 ## Requirements

 All you need is Node.js installed on your server, a Neblio wallet/daemon that is running and love.